mahmoud123m/Titanic/README.md

 # Titanic
- Using the dataset titanic for the prediction of survivor Using ML models
+ Using the dataset titanic for the prediction of survivors Using ML models